dayton-outar/glif/algos/js/README.md

 Significant lessons from Codility,
 - [Counting Elements](./codility/counting/README.md)

-  Basically creating a hashtable to count occurrences of an element
+  Creating a hashtable to count occurrences of an element

 - [Prefix Sums](./codility/counting/README.md)